 - Don’t touch the injured person if they’re still in contact with the electrical current.

 - Don’t move the injured person unless they’re in immediate danger.

 - Stay away from any jumping or sparking wires.

 - If possible, cover the burn with sterile gauze or bandage.
 Do not use blankets, towels, or anything with loose fibers that could cling to the injury.

 Do You Need a Burn Injury Lawyer?

 Burn injuries that result from someone else’s negligence or careless behavior may benefit legal representation.

-If you’re struggling to pay for medical bills, or if you’ve had to miss work because of a burn injury, you may be entitled to compensation.
+If you’re struggling to pay medical bills or if you have missed work because of a burn injury, you may be entitled to compensation.

 At Hagelgans & Veronis, we’re dedicated to representing the rights of injured people, and we can help you too.